What to Do If a Snake Enters Your House

 3. Identify the Snake

 Try to identify the snake from a safe distance.
 While it's always best to assume any snake is potentially dangerous, most snakes found in homes are non-venomous.
-Some common harmless house snakes include garter snakes, rat snakes, and corn snakes.
+Some common harmless house snakes include the garter snake, rat snake, and corn snake.
 If you can't identify the snake, treating it as potentially venomous is safer.

 4. Block Its Path